amadeok/Super-Hex-Table/README.md

 LICENCE

-The files in this repository are provided in the LPGL licence.
+The files in this repository are provided in the LGPL licence.